wasawuu/mfc-node/README.md

 Edit `config.yml` file and set desirable values for `captureDirectory`, `completeDirectory`, `modelScanInterval`.

-Open `updates.yml` file and add names of your favorite models in `includeModels`.
+Open `updates.yml` file and add names of your favorite models in `includeModels` or add  uids of your favorite models in `includeUids`:

 ```
 includeModels: [aaaa, bbbb, cccc]
 ```